Lung Cancer

 Introduction

-Lung cancer is generally divided into two main types, non-small cell and small cell.
-This histological classification scheme has significant implications in terms of the origin, natural history and management of these tumors, as outlined below.
+Lung cancer is divided into two main types, non-small cell (NSCLC) and small cell (SCLC).
+This histological classification scheme has significant implications in terms of the origin, natural history, and management of these tumors, as outlined below.

 Epidemiology and Etiology

-• Incidence of over 170,000 cases yearly, with a trend of decreasing incidence in men but increasing incidence in women secondary to changes in smoking behaviors.
+Incidence of over 230,000 estimated cases in 2024, with a trend of decreasing incidence in men but increasing incidence in women secondary to changes in smoking behaviors.
 No known racial predilection exists.
-Mortality of greater than 160,000 deaths in the United States in 2005 [1].
+Mortality of greater than 125,000 deaths predicted in the United States in 2024 [1].

-• Etiology of most lung cancers is related to chronic cellular damage and DNA mutations from exposure to carcinogens such as cigarette smoke (the cause of 87% of cases), ionizing radiation, radon gas, asbestos, and industrial chemicals.
+Etiology of most lung cancers is related to chronic cellular damage and DNA mutations from exposure to carcinogens such as cigarette smoke (the cause of 87% of cases), radon gas, ionizing radiation, asbestos, and industrial chemicals [2].
+As smoking among males has decreased in the United States, so too has the rate of smoking-related lung cancer.
+However, the rates for females have increased in the same time period, likely owing to the delayed popularity of smoking in women compared to men.

-• Hereditary links or molecular genetic defects have not been established.
+Hereditary links or molecular genetic defects have not been well established.

 Screening in Asymptomatic, High-Risk Population

-• Local effects: cough (45-75% of patients), hemoptysis, (25-55%), dyspnea (30-50%), sputum production (most often associated with bronchoalveolar cell carcinoma), chest pain (often dull and intermittent for early stage disease, severe and constant for locally advanced disease), shoulder and arm pain (Pancoast's tumors), Horner's syndrome, hoarseness (from compression of the recurrent laryngeal nerve), wheezing, dysphagia, superior vena cava (SVC) syndrome.
+• Local disease: cough (45-75% of patients), hemoptysis (15-30%), dyspnea (30-50%), sputum production (most often associated with bronchoalveolar cell carcinoma), chest pain (20-40% of patients; often dull and intermittent for early stage disease, severe and constant for locally advanced disease), shoulder and arm pain (Pancoast tumors), Horner syndrome, hoarseness (High yield: from compression of the recurrent laryngeal nerve), wheezing, dysphagia, superior vena cava (SVC) syndrome [11, 12].

-• Metastatic effects: weight loss, bone/back pain, fatigue, weakness, headaches, seizures, back pain, paraplegia.
+• Metastatic disease: weight loss, bone/back pain, fatigue, weakness, headaches, seizures, back pain, paraplegia.

-• Most common sites of metastasis: brain, bone, liver, adrenals, skin.
+• Most common sites of metastasis include brain, bone, liver, adrenals (high yield: unique site of metastasis for lung cancer), skin.

-• Lab studies: Variable CBC and chemistry panel; hyponatremia from paraneoplastic vasopressin-like factors or hypercalcemia from PTH-like substance; pulmonary function tests; no specific tumor markers routinely used.
+Lab studies: Variable CBC and chemistry panel; LFTs; hyponatremia from paraneoplastic vasopressin-like factors or hypercalcemia from PTH-like substance; pulmonary function tests; no specific tumor markers routinely used.

-• Radiologic studies: CXR; CT scan of the chest and upper abdomen, including the liver and adrenal glands, with a sensitivity and specificity of determining mediastinal lymph node involvement of 57% and 82%, respectively; PET scans have improved sensitivity and specificity over CT scans for identifying lymph node involvement and metastatic disease and upstage 15-20% of patients; bone scan +/- brain CT if symptoms or disease stage warrant; MRI not shown to improve accuracy of staging [3].
+Radiologic studies: CT scan of the chest and upper abdomen, including the liver and adrenal glands; PET scans have improved sensitivity and specificity over CT scans for identifying lymph node involvement and metastatic disease; bone scan +/- brain MRI if symptoms or disease stage warrant [13].

 Natural Course and Pathology

-• Non-Small Cell Lung Cancers (80% of all lung cancers)
+Non-Small Cell Lung Cancers (NSCLC) (85% of all lung cancers) [15]

 • Squamous cell carcinoma